AppHouseKitchen/AlDente-Charge-Limiter/README.md

 * 2015 MacBook 12"
 * 2015 MacBook Pro 13"
 * 2014 MacBook Air 13"
-* 2014 MacBook Peo 13"
+* 2014 MacBook Pro 13"
 * 2013 MacBook Pro 13"
 * 2010 MacBook

 ## Download:
+You can download the app from GitHub: <https://github.com/davidwernhart/AlDente/releases>

-AlDente is available as a homebrew cask.
+Alternatively, AlDente is available as a homebrew cask.
 Install via
 ```
 brew install aldente
 ```

-Alternatively, you can download the app from GitHub: <https://github.com/davidwernhart/AlDente/releases>

 ## How to use:
 Simply extract the latest .zip release and drag the App to your Applications Folder.